Mitsubishi Pajero Mini: Second generation (1998; H53/58A)

-In October 1998 the kei car regulations were again updated, and the Pajero Mini was widened and lengthened accordingly at the same time.
+In October 1998, the kei car regulations were again updated, and the Pajero Mini was widened and lengthened accordingly at the same time.
 The "Duke" special model was carried over; it now received a larger, deeper set grille with vertical rather than horizontal bars.
 Two- or four-wheel drive were once again available, with 2WD models receiving the H53A model code and four-wheel drives being H58A (H57A had been used for the Pajero Junior; that model was never available with two-wheel drive, but H52A was skipped nonetheless).

-In Japan, the Pajero Mini was sold at a specific retail chain called Galant Shop.
-Since 2008 Mitsubishi has produced the Nissan Kix (日産・キックス, Nissan Kikkusu), an OEM version of the Pajero Mini, expanding a similar deal already in place for the Mitsubishi eK/Nissan Otti.
+The Lynx grade, features a four round headlights was added in November 2000.

+The Pajero Mini received the first facelift on September 2003.
+The biggest change is the completely redesigned front fascia.
+The Duke variant was discontinued while a new VR-S variant was introduced.

+The Pajero Mini received its third refresh in September 2008.
+These changes focus on the front fascia which has been redesigned to resemble the larger Pajero.
+Another major change focuses on the Interior and the redesigned taillights.
+The Pajero Mini was sold at a specific retail chain called Galant Shop.

 Production of the Mitsubishi Pajero Mini ended in June 2012.